AIdotyam/IoT/README.md

 # **AI.yam IoT System**

-## **About**
+## **Description**

-The AI.yam IoT system is designed to support our main project of detecting dead chickens.
-While the Machine Learning, Cloud Computing, and Mobile Development aspects of the project operate independently, the IoT component serves as an auxiliary tool that triggers a buzzer and sends notifications via a Telegram bot using a webhook.
+  The IoT component serves as an auxiliary tool that triggers a buzzer and sends notifications via a Telegram bot using a webhook.
 Once the Mobile Development application detects a dead chicken, the backend system triggers the Telegram bot by sending an ON_buzzer message through the webhook.
 The bot then activates the IoT buzzer, displays a "dead chicken" message on the I2C LCD, and sends an alert notification via Telegram.

 ---